General Ceramic Information

 In the design of pressed ceramic, shapes with dimensions in the pressing direction are the easiest to produce, due to the ejection of the part from the press.
 The forming process occurs by compacting ceramic powder in a given die cavity.
 The actions are all from the top and bottom with no side action available.
 The material is fed into the cavity by gravity, and the die operates (as in the illustration).

-Wall sections are very important in the design of the pressed ceramic insulators.
-The ceramic composition as well as the forming process must be carefully controlled to produce extremes of wall section thickness.
-In the design of the insulator an absolute maximum length to wall section ratio is 8:1 ratio.
+Wall Sections: Wall sections are very important in the design of the pressed ceramic insulators.
+The ceramic material as well as the forming process must be carefully controlled to produce extremes of wall section thickness.
+In the design of the ceramic insulator an absolute maximum length to wall section ratio is 8:1 ratio.
 As this ratio is reached, the press rate is decreased and the cost is increased due to slower pressing rates.
 The walls should be at least 5% of the length with a minimum of .030.
-Ceramic compositions are cold formed and do not flow like molded plastic materials.
+Ceramic materials compositions are cold formed and do not flow like molded plastic materials.

 Extruded Ceramic Parts